 • Shredded unsweetened coconut: This adds flavor and moisture.
 (If you don’t love coconut or don’t have it, you can simply use more oats instead.)

-• Ground flaxseed: This is sometimes called “flaxseed meal,” and it helps the batter hold together nicely.
+• Ground flaxseed: This is sometimes called “flaxseed meal,” and it helps the batter hold together nicely as it adds fiber and beneficial fats.

 • Eggs: The eggs in this recipe help the batter hold together nicely, make the muffins more filling, and add beneficial fats.
 I use large eggs in baking.